 6. Bid Farewell to Cruise Ships in Cobh

 The coastal town of Cobh is famous for being the last port of call for the ill-fated Titanic before it sailed out to sea.
-These days the picturesque town, famous for its beautiful cathedral and the colorful ‘house of cards’ street, is also a great place to spend an afternoon.
+These days, the picture-perfect town, famous for its beautiful cathedral and the colorful “House of Cards” street, is also a great place to spend an afternoon.

-Many of the world’s biggest cruise ships make a stop here and it can be a lot of fun to see how big these ships really are in person.
-Waving them off as they sail out into Cork Harbour, regardless if you know anyone on board or not, is certainly a unique way to spend an afternoon in Cork.
+Many of the world’s biggest cruise ships stop here, and it can be a lot of fun seeing how big these ships are in person.
+Waving them off as they sail out of Cork Harbour, regardless of whether you know anyone on board or not, is certainly a fun way to spend an afternoon in Cork.

-Be sure to stop by the small Titanic Museum while here — the memorabilia alone is well worth a visit.
+Be sure to stop by the small Titanic Museum while here.
+The memorabilia alone are well worth a visit.
 You can book a walking Titanic tour around Cobh for a more immersive experience.

 5. Go Wild at Fota Wildlife Park

-While the locals might not consider this wildlife park one of the hidden gems in Cork, to a tourist visiting for the first time, it qualifies hands down.
-First of all, Fota is not a zoo.
-It’s a humane habitat where the animals are in wide open spaces and roam around freely, to an extent of course.
+While locals might not consider this wildlife park one of Cork’s hidden gems, a first-time visitor would agree.
+First of all, Fota Wildlife Park is not a zoo.
+It’s a humane habitat where the animals are in wide open spaces and roam around freely, to an extent, of course.

-The best part is waking (or taking the train) around the park and observing the giraffes munching on the trees or having a cheeky peacock to steal your sandwich at lunch.
-You can get right up close to the kangaroos which aren’t locked in anywhere and watch the monkeys swinging around their own private island.
-Honestly, this place could occupy the entire family for hours.
+The best part is walking (or taking the train) around the park and observing the giraffes munching on the trees or having a cheeky peacock steal your lunch.
+You can get right up close to the kangaroos, which aren’t locked in anywhere, and watch the monkeys swinging around their own private island.
+Honestly, this place could keep the entire family entertained for hours.

 Splash out on a stay at the beautiful Fota Island Hotel & Spa if you really want to push the boat out, or simply visit Fota via the train for a day trip if you’re on a budget.